JoshAtticus/os/README.md

 # AtticusOS
-Basic webtop with BetterMeower, Text Editor and an iFrame WebBrowser.
+An awesome webtop with a pleasant UI, text editor, web browser, clock and more!